menchelab/BioProfilingNotebooks/README.md

 ### Note for Linux users

 You can follow the general instructions.
 You might need to run Docker with super-user privileges depending on your setup, *i.e.* using *sudo docker* in all calls to Docker.
+If the following happens when you try to run the notebook server: `PermissionError: [Errno 13] Permission denied: '/home/jovyan/.local'`, try the following options:
+`sudo docker run --user $(id -u):$(id -g) --group-add users -p 9999:8888 -v `pwd`:/home/jovyan koalive/bioprofilingnotebooks:v3`

 ### Note for MacOS users